NightscoutFoundation/xDrip/Documentation/Mobiles For G6.md

-# Mobile Phones that are compatible using Dexcom G5 and G6 with Xdrip version and  have high capture rate
+# Mobile Phones that are compatible using Dexcom G5 & G6 with Xdrip and  have high capture rate

-The following phone's Mobiles have been confirmed to be working and  reported getting a capture rate of 90%-100%
+The following Mobiles have been confirmed to be working and to be reported on getting a capture rate of 90%-100%

 In theory, using the same phone with the same Android version should allow you to also potentially achieve the same high capture rate.
 This is a guide only, it may or may not work for you.
 There are no guarantees on this.